 Community Schools / Support Outside the Classroom

-Arkansas’ poverty levels play a role in the lack of progress.
+Arkansas’ poverty levels can hinder students’ academic progress.
 On the 2017 ACT Aspire test, which maps learner progress from grades three through high school, 33 percent of low-income children performed at or above grade level (meeting or exceeding on third grade literacy), while 62 percent of their higher income peers performed at or above grade level.

 Building Community and School Leadership Capacity

-ForwARd will work to address this need by equipping local teachers and community members for leadership positions as school- or district-level leaders or school board members, respectively by engaging experienced district leaders to provide professional development sessions to individual school districts in our ForwARd communities.
+ForwARd will work to address this need in our ForwARd Communities by meeting leaders where they are – providing professional development opportunities that equip local teachers and community members for leadership positions, including school- or district-level leaders or school board members.